 On August 8, 2017, the Company announced a \$5.0 million discretionary open-market share repurchase program of shares of the Company's common stock, \$0.01 par value per share, of up to \$5.0 million until the earlier of (i) August 6, 2018 or (ii) the repurchase of \$5.0 million in aggregate amount of the Company's common stock (the "Share Repurchase Program").
-On November 7, 2017, the Company's Board of Directors authorized an extension of, and an increase in the amount of shares of the Company's common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) November 6, 2018 or (ii) the repurchase of \$10.0 million in aggregate amount of the Company's common stock.
-On May 3, 2018, the Company's Board of Directors authorized a \$5.0 million increase in the amount of shares of the Company's common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) November 6, 2018 or (ii) the repurchase of \$15.0 million in aggregate amount of the Company's common stock.
-On November 1, 2018, our Board of Directors authorized a \$5.0 million increase in the amount of shares of our common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) October 31, 2019 or (ii) the repurchase of \$20.0 million in aggregate amount of our common stock.
-On August 5, 2019, our Board of Directors authorized a \$5.0 million increase in the amount of shares of our common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) August 4, 2020 or (ii) the repurchase of \$25.0 million in aggregate amount of our common stock.
-On March 9, 2020, our Board of Directors authorized a \$5.0 million increase in the amount of shares of our common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) March 8, 2021 or (ii) the repurchase of \$30.0 million in aggregate amount of our common stock.
-On October 28, 2020, our Board of Directors authorized a \$10.0 million increase in the amount of shares of our common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) October 31, 2021 or (ii) the repurchase of \$40.0 million in aggregate amount of our common stock.
+On November 7, 2017, the Company's Board of Directors authorized an extension of, and an increase in the amount of shares of the Company's common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) November 6, 2018 or (ii) the repurchase of Directors authorized a \$5.0 million in aggregate amount of the Company's common stock.
+On May 3, 2018, the Company's Board of Directors authorized a \$5.0 million increase in the amount of shares of the Company's common stock that may be repurchased of Directors authorized a \$5.0 million increase in the amount of shares of the Company's common stock that may be repurchase of \$10.0 million in aggregate amount of the company's common stock.
+On Navember 6, 2018 or (ii) the repurchase of \$15.0 million in aggregate amount of the Company's common stock that may be repurchase of \$10.0 million in aggregate amount of shares of the Company's common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) October 31, 2019 or (ii) the repurchase of \$25.0 million in aggregate amount of our common stock.
+On August 5, 2019, our Board of Directors authorized a \$5.0 million in aggregate amount of shares of our common stock.
+And may be repurchased under the discretionary Share Repurchase of our common stock.
+On August 5, 2019, our Board of Directors autonized a \$5.0 million in aggregate amount of our common stock.
+On March 9, 2020 or (ii) the repurchase of \$25.0 million in aggregate amount of our common stock.
+On August 5, 2019, our Board of Directors autonized a \$10.0 million increase in the amount of shares of our common stock.
+On August 6,